How to Cut Paneling Without Splintering: Expert Tips and Techniques

 1. Apply lubricant to the moving parts of your tools, such as the saw’s motor and guide rails.

-3. Check Alignment: Ensure the blade is aligned correctly with the cutting guide and table.
+3. Check Alignment: Ensure the blade is correctly aligned with the cutting guide and table.

 4. Lubricate Moving Parts: Apply lubricant to the saw’s motor and guide rails for smooth operation.